dharmafly/tasket/README.md

 ### Django admin

-If you created a superuser account (recommended) when syncdb was run above, you can now log in to the django admin interface by going to http://localhost:8000/admin/.
+If you created a superuser account (recommended) when syncdb was run above, you can now log in to the django admin interface by going to [http://localhost:8000/admin/](http://localhost:8000/admin/)

-For the password reset email to work properly, you must set up the 'site name' and URL at /admin/sites/site/1/.
+To enable emailing to function (e.g. to email a password reset link to users who forget their password), you must set up the 'site name' and URL at _/admin/sites/site/1/_

 ### Troubleshooting: images served with 500 Server Error